Anisotropic function estimation using multi-bandwidth Gaussian processes

+With that motivation, consider a joint prior $\pi_{\bfaca}$ on $\mathbf{A}$ induced through the following hierarchical scheme: \begin{longlist}[(PD3)] \item[(PD1)] draw $\tilde{d}$ uniformly on $\{0, \ldots, d\}$, \item[(PD2)] given $\tilde{d}$, draw a subset $S \subset\{1, \ldots, d\}$ with $|S| = \tilde{d}$ uniformly from all subsets of size $\tilde{d}$, \item[(PD3)] generate a pair of random variables $(A, B)$ with $A^{\tilde{d}} \sim\operatorname{gamma}(b_1, b_2)$ and $B$ drawn from a fixed compactly supported distribution, \item[(PD4)] set $A_j = A$ for $j \in S$ and $A_j = B$ for $j \notin S$. \end{longlist} In particular, one can fix $B$ to be any constant $c > 0$ in (PD3), which corresponds to the $\delta_c(\cdot)$ distribution.
 We next state our main result on adaptive dimension reduction.
-The proof of the following Theorem \ref{thm:dimred_main} has elements in common with the proof of the previous theorem, and hence only a sketch of the proof is provided in Section \ref{sec:main_proofs}.
-Theorem \ref{thm:dimred_partial} can be proved along similar lines.
+The proof of the following Theorem~\ref{teodimredmain} has elements in common with the proof of the Theorem~\ref{teoanisomain}, and hence only a sketch of the proof is provided in Section~\ref{secmainproofs}.